ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/page3.md

 ---

 ## KleidiAI GitLab Repo
-This section probes the intricate details of what KlediAI is doing and how it is beneficial to AI performance optimization.
+This section probes the intricate details of what KleidiAI is doing and how it is beneficial to AI performance optimization.

-Navigate to the [KlediAI GitLab repository](https://gitlab.arm.com/kleidi/kleidiai) and view the [example file](https://gitlab.arm.com/kleidi/kleidiai/-/blob/main/examples/matmul_clamp_f32_qai8dxp_qsi4cxp/matmul_clamp_f32_qai8dxp_qsi4cxp.cpp?ref_type=heads) that you will be running.
+Navigate to the [KleidiAI GitLab repository](https://gitlab.arm.com/kleidi/kleidiai) and view the [example file](https://gitlab.arm.com/kleidi/kleidiai/-/blob/main/examples/matmul_clamp_f32_qai8dxp_qsi4cxp/matmul_clamp_f32_qai8dxp_qsi4cxp.cpp?ref_type=heads) that you will be running.
 This example highlights the *i8mm* matrix multiplication micro-kernel, alongside the enabling packing/quantization micro-kernels.

 {{% notice Note %}}This example illustrates KleidiAI microkernel performance.
 In practice, you will not interact with KleidiAI's microkernels as your ML framework will leverage it automatically, if supported.{{% /notice %}}